Predictia/AQUA/docs/sphinx/source/diagnostics/tropical-rainfall-diagnostic.rst

     merged_histograms = diag.merge_list_of_histograms(path_to_histograms=path_to_histograms, all=True)
     merged_histograms

-The function will merge all histograms into single histograms.
-In order to avoid possible mistakes, keep the histograms obtained for different models in different repositories.
+**Reminder**: Store the obtained histograms for distinct models in separate repositories to avoid possible errors.

 If you want to merge only a specific number of histograms, set the function `multi`-argument.
-The function will sort the files in the repository and take the first `multi` number of histograms in the repo.
+The function will sort the files in the repository and take the first `multi` number of histograms in the repository.

   .. code-block:: python